regulondbunam/regulondb-docs/00_about_policies/about_us.md

 - **Promoters and transcription start sites (TSSs)**, annotated with experimental evidence, and their associated sigma factors

-- **Regulatory elements**, including transcription factors (TFs) with their active and inactive conformations, small RNAs, their binding sites, and regulatory interactions
+- **Regulatory elements**, including transcription factors (TFs) with their active and inactive conformations, small RNAs, their binding sites, RNAP-centered regulators like ppGpp and DksA, and their regulatory interactions

 - **Transcription terminators**, supporting transcriptional boundaries